 3 Things to Do in The Lake District This Summer

-The Lake District is a beautiful part of the country to visit in the summer season, offering many activities and scenic routes for families to enjoy.
+The Lake District is a beautiful part of the country to visit all year round, and incredibly beautiful during spring too; in the summer season, it offers many activities and scenic routes for families to enjoy.
 At Mill House Cottages, you can stay at one of our cottages situated in the Lake District National Parks, allowing you to experience a great break away.
 With so much to offer, here are 3 things you can do in the Lake District this summer.

 You can enjoy the special sight of glistening water on a hot summers day!
 Taking a lake cruise on Windermere, Coniston, Ullswater or Derwentwater, it can break up your scenic lakeside walk.
 Some of the boats have a lot of history too – the ‘steamer’ MV Tern belongs to Windermere Lakes Cruises, celebrated its 125th birthday!
 You can also experience Victorian travel onboard the National Trusts steam-powered yacht Gondola.